renatocassino/thumcno/README.md

 -------------------

 Suppose that you have 3 projects (ex: project01, project02 and project03) with the urls http://project01.com, http://project02.com and http://project03.com.
-All projects has a subdirectory called /uploads/ with the dynamic images.
+All projects have a subdirectory called /uploads/ with the dynamic images.

 You can make this steps: